dherault/serverless-offline/README.md

 When running Docker Lambda inside another Docker container, you may need to configure the host name for the host machine to resolve networking issues between Docker Lambda and the host.
 Typically in such cases you would set this to `host.docker.internal`.

 #### dockerHostServicePath
-When running Docker Lambda inside another Docker container, you may need to override the code path that gets mounted to the Docker Lambda container relative to the host machine .
+When running Docker Lambda inside another Docker container, you may need to override the code path that gets mounted to the Docker Lambda container relative to the host machine.
 Typically in such cases you would set this to `${PWD}`.

 #### dockerNetwork
 When running Docker Lambda inside another Docker container, you may need to override network that Docker Lambda connects to in order to communicate with other containers.